 Click Finish after adding additional nameserver addresses …

 (Add additional nameservers)

-Verify that you have entered everything correctly and click Save when finished to update your settings …
+Remember to click Save when finished to update your new settings …

 (Save your new nameserver settings)

 A confirmation message will let you know that your request have been submitted …

 (Allow a few hours for changes to take effect)